talk2viren/umermansoor.github.io/_posts/2017-2-19-cluster-analysis-using-k-means-explained.md

 ## Finding 'k': number of clusters using the elbow method

 If you know the number of clusters before hand, you have everything you need to apply k-means.
 However, in practice, it's rare that the number of clusters in the dataset is known.
-When I was modeling, I wasn't sure if there are 3 clusters or 13 in the dataset.
+When I'm modeling, I'm not sure if there are 3 clusters or 13 in the dataset.
 Luckily, there's a technique called the '[elbow method](https://en.wikipedia.org/wiki/Determining_the_number_of_clusters_in_a_data_set)' that you can use to determine the number of clusters:

 > One should choose a number of clusters so that adding another cluster doesn't give much better modeling of the data.
 More precisely, if one plots the percentage of variance explained by the clusters against the number of clusters, the first clusters will add much information (explain a lot of variance), but at some point the marginal gain will drop, giving an angle in the graph.
 The number of clusters is chosen at this point, hence the "elbow criterion".